-The present investigation revealed that, irrigation water level at 100% of ETc had the highest cabbage growth characters and yield, but application of 75% of ETc was not the worst especially when applied with vermicompost.
-Vermicompost decreased soil pH and ECe, however increased soil organic matter and its nutrient content.
-Lastly, we recommend the application of vermicompost as organic fertilizer due to its behavior in increasing the production and quality of cabbage, mitigating CO2 emission and sequestrate organic matter into the soil which increases soil fertility and sustainability.
+The present investigation revealed that, optimum water requirements (100% of ETc) had the highest cabbage growth characters and yield, but application of 75% of ETc was not the worst especially when applied with vermicompost.
+Lastly, we recommend the application of vermicompost as organic fertilizer due to its behavior in increasing the production and quality of cabbage, mitigating CO_2 emission and sequestrate organic matter into the soil which increases soil fertility and sustainability.